ustwo/autocluster/README.md

 # Autocluster codebase
 This the the codebase for prototypes used in the thought-piece "Re-imagining the instrument cluster in cars" written by ustwo.
-There are 3 web based prototypes in this repository representing:
+There are 4 web based prototypes in this repository representing:
 * An unbranded archetype of an instrument cluster
 * Reimagining the cluster of a Ferrari California
 * Reimagining the cluster of a Mercedes Benz S-class
-* Adaptive UI prototype - using headtracking as a basis for jusdging viewing angle.
+* Adaptive UI prototype - using headtracking as a basis for judging viewing angle.

 ![Image of cluster]
 (https://github.com/ustwo/autocluster/blob/master/Source%20images/01_Drive.jpg)